Vertebrate fauna of

 Weight : up to 39 grams

-It was formerly considered a subspecies of Rhinolophus luctus but is generally now treated as a distinct species after a detailed study (Volleth et al, 2015).
+It was formerly considered a subspecies of Rhinolophus luctus but is now treated as a distinct species after a detailed study (Volleth et al, 2015).
 It occurs in Peninsular Malaysia, Singapore and northern Sumatra.

 This bat can be identified in the field by its relatively large size in comparison to other horseshoe bats, and its long, grey-brown to dark grey, woolly fur (the tips of which are typically pale which gives a frosted effect).
-Closer inspection may reveal a complex noseleaf that is dark in colour, with 'lateral lappets' on each side of the sella (the structure in the middle of the noseleaf).
+Closer inspection will reveal a complex noseleaf that is dark in colour, with 'lateral lappets' on each side of the sella (the structure in the middle of the noseleaf).

 References :